-The Galaxy S10 and Galaxy S10+ promise to be the most important Samsung releases in years, and not just because the Galaxy S9 has suffered from slow sales.
+The Galaxy S10 promises to be the most important Samsung release in years, and not just because the Galaxy S9 has suffered from slow sales.
 This will mark the tenth anniversary of the South Korean tech giant's flagship smartphone.

 It's too soon to predict the exact release date for the Galaxy S10, but if history is any guide, Samsung will likely stick to a similar timetable in 2019 as in other years.
 That means you should expect to see the new handset announced at next year's Mobile World Congress show, which gets underway Feb.
 25. If Samsung follows a similar pattern for the S10 as did for the S9, the new phone would hit shelves by the middle of March 2019.

 Then again, Samsung could preempt Mobile World Congress with an event of its own roughly a week before the festivities kick off.
 According to Gizmodo UK, that could be as soon as Feb.
 20, with preorders going live instantly, before the device hits stores on March 8.